-So you are looking to buy a telescope or already have one but are wondering about the best telescope eyepieces to get better detail in your views.
+So you are looking to buy a telescope or already have one but are wanting the best telescope eyepieces to get better detail in your views.
 Here is what to look out for and the sizes that matter when choosing an eyepiece collection for your telescope.

 Eyepieces are important components of your telescope.
 An eyepiece contributes to half of the optics in a refractor telescope and about a third in a reflector.
 Thus, choosing the right eyepiece will improve your experience.